into-docker/clj-docker-client/README.md

 An idiomatic, data-driven, REPL friendly Clojure Docker client inspired from Cognitect's AWS [client](https://github.com/cognitect-labs/aws-api).

-#### NOTICE: Consider using [contajners](https://github.com/lispyclouds/contajners) too.
-Supports more container engines like Podman and has a simpler and more efficient design. 😄
+#### NOTICE: [contajners](https://github.com/lispyclouds/contajners) is recommended over this library.
+Supports more container engines like Podman and has a simpler and more efficient design and would receive new updates. 😄

 See [this](https://cljdoc.org/d/lispyclouds/clj-docker-client/0.3.2/doc/readme) for documentation for versions before **0.4.0**.